 The primary decision support tool used in the SWRP is the Opti data management system and the associated project prioritization scheme (described in detail in Section 5, Quantitative Methods).
 Project data is gathered using Opti, which ensures that information is standardized across projects, and that all projects contribute to at least two main SWRP benefits and one additional SWRP benefit.
 Other information necessary to prioritize projects is also collected through the Opti system, such as whether the project supports TMDLs or augments water supply.
-The project scores are not intended to exclude any projects from implementation or from funding applications; the scores serve as a guideline to help weigh the projects against one another in general, leaving room to take into account individual requirements or needs of an agency or funding source.
+The project scores are not intended to exclude any projects against one another in general, leaving room to take into account individual requirements or needs of an agency or funding source.